Players at work on paintings later named Brodja-Miseri

 A play in seven acts, day 1

 Portugal, May 2026.
-The stage is set by the Cabo Mondego Section of Portuguese Surrealism, the circle around Miguel de Carvalho, rooted where the Mondego river collides with the Atlantic.
+The stage is set by the Cabo Mondego Section of Portuguese Surrealism, in two places near the mouth of the Mondego: the beach of Praia do Osso da Baleia and, further inland, the cave system of Buracas do Casmilo.

-The ensemble: Miguel de Carvalho (Portugal), Bruno Barnabé (Brazil), Ody Saban (France), Seixas Peixoto (Portugal), Rik Lina and myself (The Netherlands).
-The six of us abandoned to the elements.
+The ensemble: Miguel de Carvalho (Portugal, host), Bruno Barnabé (Brazil), Ody Saban (France), Seixas Peixoto (Portugal), Rik Lina and Jan Giliam (The Netherlands).
+Six players abandoned to the elements.

 Act I: The Open-Air Laboratory

-We took to a desolate beach, then withdrew to a clearing.
-The picnic table stopped being furniture and became a table of debris.
-Canvas, paper and found objects were worked without rehearsal.
-The wind directed.
+Praia do Osso da Baleia.
+The picnic table stops being furniture and becomes a table of debris.
+Canvas, paper and found objects are worked without rehearsal.
+The wind directs.

 Act II: A Duet for Tape and Flora

-A small invention sparked between Seixas and me.
-We stretched a long ribbon of masking tape between two posts.
-Seixas painted the paper side; I pressed handfuls of hare's-tail grass into the sticky side, fixing the anatomy of the dunes.
-We did this twice.
-When the grass-laden strips were laid across the main work on paper, the whole thing shifted, and we threw ourselves back in.
+A small invention sparks between two of the players.
+They stretch a long ribbon of masking tape between two posts.
+One paints the paper side; the other presses handfuls of hare's-tail grass into the sticky side.
+When the grass-laden strips are laid across the main work on paper, the whole thing shifts, and they throw themselves back in.

 Act III: The Title

-Every artwork requires a final title.
-All but one of us proposed a name.
-Five fragments in different languages were combined to form a single word: 'TOSCCA / Overal zit lippenstift! / Dos massaros aquele sonho azul / As flores do bem / L’élégance de Claude Cahun bien horizontal'
+The work is given a name made of five fragments in different languages: 'TOSCCA / Overal zit lippenstift! / Dos massaros aquele sonho azul / As flores do bem / L’élégance de Claude Cahun bien horizontal'

 Acrylic, ink, pencils, collage material, masking tape, and hare's-tail grass on paper · 60 × 175 cm